-Use this option to save a project.
+Use this option to save your Project.

 Caution!
-The undo and redo memory is cleared after a save.
-So, once a Project is saved you cannot undo or redo any actions you made before saving.
-Any new actions since saving can be undone or redone.
+The undo/redo memory is wiped clean after a save.
+So, once a Project is saved you cannot undo/redo any actions you made before saving.
+Any new actions since saving can be undone/redone.